jappeace/jappeaceApplication/content/server-side-rendering-reflex.md

 # Prerender Parts

 As mentioned before,
-we intent to share most code between client and server.
+we intent to share most code between the client and the server.
-In case of the client we use a javascript exeuctable entrypoint and get a GHCJSDOM environment.
+In case of the client we use a JavaScript executable entrypoint and get a GHCJS DOM environment.
-In case of the server we get a static dom builder environment and use a servant endpoint as entrypoint.
+In case of the server we use a servant endpoint as Entry point and get a static DOM builder environment.
-In certain situations we must do something different depending on environment.
+In certain situations we must do something different depending on the environment.
 For example I didn’t want XHR request to happen on the server side[^side].

 [^side]: I could imagine cases where people do want this to happen,
-	for example with a microservice setup where you just let the app decide what to call.
+	for example with a micro service setup where you just let the app decide what to call.
 	You’d still need to use a different client on the server side though because it’s native code.
+	But this can be done for example with [servant-client](http://hackage.haskell.org/package/servant-client).

 We need to tell reflex what to do when we actually need to access the GHCJS environment.
 In the browser for expample we’ll hapily do XHR calls, but when doing server side rendering we can simply ignore the request.
-This is what prerender does[^prerender]:
+This use case between environments is handled by [prerender](https://hackage.haskell.org/package/reflex-dom-core-0.5/docs/Reflex-Dom-Prerender.html)[^prerender]:

 ```haskell
 prerender :: m a